IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md

 checkable Guardrails are specified, the Guardrail Script **must not** imposes any constraints on changes to the parameter.

-### 2. GUARDRAILS AND GUIDELINES ON PROTOCOL PARAMETER UPDATE ACTIONS
+### 2. Guardrails and Guidelines on Protocol Parameter Update Actions

 Below are Guardrails and guidelines for changing updatable protocol parameter settings via the protocol parameter update governance action such that the